tweston10/IL-36RA/README.md

 Data relating to the interleukin-36 receptor antagonist protein (IL-36RA) in complex with Interleukin-1 Receptor-Like 2 (IL1RL2) and associated computational metrics/representations.

+`SummaryTables.xlsx` - Excel workbook summarising the breakdown and annotation of the different missense variants available in the databases.

 ## Data files

 `il36ra.pdb` - PDB file with structure coordinates for L-36RA+IL1RL2 complex